Karl Bushby: Goliath Expedition

-Bushby crossed the Russia-Mongolia border in 2017, and on 8 August 2017 he was in Ulaanbaatar, Mongolia.
+Bushby crossed the Russia–Mongolia border in 2017, and on 8 August 2017 he was in Ulaanbaatar, Mongolia.

-Bushby crossed into Uzbekistan early in June 2019, reaching the border between Turkmenistan and Iran a few months later where the voyage is currently on pause due to visa issues, and the ongoing COVID-19 pandemic.
+Bushby crossed into Uzbekistan early in June 2019, reaching the border between Turkmenistan and Iran a few months later, where the voyage was on pause due to visa issues and the COVID-19 pandemic.

+In August 2024, Bushby started the swim across the Caspian Sea from Kazakhstan, planning to finish in Azerbaijan to avoid going through Iran or Russia, as both countries were then too dangerous to enter with a British passport.
+Bushby was accompanied by co-swimmer Angela Maxwell and two Azerbaijani national swimmers, Anastasiya Boborikna and Abdurrahman Rustamov.
+Each day, Bushby and company swam in two 3-hour sessions: one in the morning, one in the afternoon and resting and sleeping on support boats each night.
+The swim covering 288 km was achieved in 31 days with 132 swimming hours.
+From Azerbaijan, Bushby then went to Turkey to cross the Bosphorus Strait into Europe.

+On 11 June 2025, Bushby was in Armenia waiting for a visa to enter Turkey to complete his challenge.
+At that time, he hoped to continue his trek in August 2025 and estimated he would return home to Hull by 2026.

+As of 1 September 2025, Bushby finished crossing Turkey and entered Bulgaria.

+As of October 2025, he has entered Romania and is now 2213 km from the United Kingdom.

 Giant Steps

-Bushby wrote a book about his walk entitled Giant Steps, first published in 2005.
+Bushby wrote a book about his walk titled Giant Steps, first published in 2005.
 The latest edition (2007) includes events up to 31 March 2006, and his Bering Strait crossing.
-The book and the Bering Strait crossing also inspired a board game called 'Ice flow'.
+The book and the Bering Strait crossing also inspired a board game called Ice Flow.